What size trowel for 4×4 tile?

 As you can guess already, it spread much less mortar than the square-shaped ones do.

-Like the previous one discussed, this sort of trowel only works for tiles measuring 4 or more than 4 inches.
+As the previous one discussed, this sort of trowel only works for tiles measuring 4 or more 4 inches.

 V-Notch Trowel: